London travel guide – About this Page

 Sorry !: The English and Their Manners, by Henry Hitchings

 The British are known for their courteous demeanor and the importance of proper manners, and this book by Henry Hitchings is an investigation into this phenomenon.
 It’s not just about keeping the doors open and keeping your elbows off the table, either – there’s a complete system for things like sexual conduct, hospitality, chivalry, online etiquette, and more.
-This is a fun and upbeat read about British manners and what it all says about English character.
+This is a fun and upbeat read about British manners and what it all says about English characters.

 High Expectations, by Charles Dickens